Haemorrhage Shock And Blood Transfusion Short Question and Answer

 • Transfusion with Rh-positive blood.

-• Entrance of Rh-positive blood from foetus into circulation of Rh-negative mother.
+• The entrance of Rh-positive blood from the foetus into the circulation of the Rh-negative mother.

 Question 15.
 Blood Transfusion.